Walt Disney Concert Hall celebrates Gershwin – With Gustavo Dudamel and Herbie Hancock

 Los Angeles Philharmonic

-In 2011, the Los Angeles Philharmonic and its musical director Gustavo Dudamel kicked off the musical season with a celebration of George Gershwin's music, which, it must be said, remains little known to the classical music audience.
-If An American in Paris and the Rhapsody in Blue are regularly performed, great works are still to be rediscovered in the American composer's catalogue.
-This is what Gustavo Dudamel did during the concert, by performing this Ouverture, a piece drawing its inspiration from a Cuban standard, Echale salsita.
-"I went backstage to drink a little mojito", said the conductor laughing, "to create a little bit more the real atmosphere that we will have tonight with this amazing music".
-Gershwin's music is protean, and if it often shows the accents of jazz music, Gustavo Dudamel cheerily reminded to the public that it also contains some Latin American distinctive features.
+In 2011, the Los Angeles Philharmonic (LA Phil) and its music director Gustavo Dudamel kicked off their season with a celebration of George Gershwin's music.
+Although Gershwin's An American in Paris and Rhapsody in Blue are performed relatively regularly, other great works by this beloved American composer still await rediscovery.
+Enter Gustavo Dudamel, the LA Phil, and their season opening concert, which featured some of these lesser known musical gems.
+A highlight was Gershwin's Cuban Overture, a piece inspired by the Cuban pop music standard, Echale salsita.
+To prepare for the performance, "I went backstage to drink a little mojito," said a laughing Dudamel, "to create a little bit more the real atmosphere that we will have tonight with this amazing music."
+Gershwin's protean music is strongly influenced by jazz, but, as Gustavo Dudamel cheerily reminded the public, it also contains some distinctly Latin American features.

 Duration : 01 h 16 min